How To Make ATM Deposits to Your Bank Account

 If you’re accustomed to making bank deposits inside physical branches but none are open, your only option for a cash deposit is an ATM.
 For cash deposits, different ATMs have different ways of accepting cash, but the process usually involves putting the money directly into a designated slot.

 Many ATMs are available anytime during the day, night, weekends and even on holidays.
 The actual steps might vary based on the specific machine.
-However, you’ll typically follow instructions like this if you’re depositing at your bank’s ATM:
+However, you’ll typically follow instructions like this if you’re depositing cash or a check at your bank’s ATM:

 - After the ATM has received the money, it will ask if you’d like a receipt.